Table of Contents

 Our final verdict

 We think Simple is the best free nutrition app because it offers some really useful features, including an AI-powered wellness assistant, Avo, that is even available in the free version of the app.
-Avo can help you make healthy food choices and come up with meal ideas.
+Avo can help you make healthy food choices and develop meal ideas.
 Plus, it considers food preferences and allergies and how much time you can dedicate to meal prepping.
 If you have any questions during your healthy living journey, Avo should be able to help answer them.

 From our tester